MINT: Multi-Vector Search Index Tuning: Experiments

 \subsubsection{\textbf{Case Study on \SynNaive}}

 We present a case study to show how \sys benefits from multi-column plans.
 Table~\ref{tab:case_study:query_plans} shows the query plans for the \SynNaive workload using DiskANN.
-The columns GloVe100, SIFT1M, and Yandex Text-to-Image are numbered $1, 2$, and $3$.
+The columns are numbered $1, 2$, and $3$.
 Each plan shows the indexes followed by the numbers of extracted items (i.e., $ek$).
 Each query's latency is in Figure~\ref{fig:ExpEndToEnd_CaseStudy_Naive}.

 As the number of columns in a query grows, the query benefits more from multi-column indexes.
 For example, starting from $q^{1,2}$, the multi-column plan extracts fewer items than the single-column plan ($1625$ vs. $3106$).
 Also, as $x^{1,2}$ is on the same columns as $q^{1,2}$, it avoids re-ranking in the plan of $x^1$ and $x^2$.
 For the three-column query $q^{1,2,3}$, although the multi-column plan scans two indexes $x^{1,2}$ and $x^{2,3}$, it extracts only 13\% of the items of the single-column plan.
 The reduction of extracted items leads to much lower latency.